cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 **Steps:**

-- Download the CDAP CSD (Custom Service Descriptor) by `downloading the JAR file
+- Download the CDAP CSD by `downloading the JAR file
   <http://cask.co/resources/#cdap-integrations>`__.

   Details on CSDs and Cloudera Manager Extensions are `available online